 To ensure the Court can continue to deliver core and vital services during the coronavirus (COVID-19) pandemic, the Court has introduced a suite of changes to its processes and procedures.

-Practice Note SC CL 3 sets out the types of proceedings which should be initiated in this List and provides information concerning their management.
+Practice Note SC CL 3 (Second revision) sets out the types of proceedings which should be initiated in this List and provides information concerning their management.

-Aside from dust diseases, personal injury proceedings in which the cause of action arose in regional Victoria or where the majority of witnesses or parties reside in regional Victoria should be initiated in the Civil Circuit List (see Practice Note SC CL 1).
+Aside from dust diseases, personal injury proceedings in which the cause of action arose in regional Victoria or where the majority of witnesses or parties reside in regional Victoria should be initiated in the Civil Circuit List (see Practice Note SC CL 1 (Second revision)).

 The Honourable Justice Incerti